Aftermath of India-China Deadly Border Clashes Uncertain

 As some commentators clamored for revenge, India's government was silent Wednesday on the fallout from clashes with China's army in a disputed border area in the high Himalayas that the Indian army said claimed 20 soldiers' lives.

-It was the first deadly confrontation on the disputed border between India and China since 1975, and while experts said they were unlikely to head into a war, easing tensions quickly would be difficult.
+While experts said the two nations were unlikely to head into a war, they also believe easing tensions quickly will be difficult.

 Indian Defense Ministry spokesman Col. Aman Anand did not respond immediately to queries on the situation Wednesday or whether talks were planned to defuse the tensions.

-Note: This story has been corrected to show a reference to 17 injured is a description of how some fatalities occurred and not a report of more casualties.